ayushsingh1610/DSA_Practice/Array/README.md

 Write a Java program to test two arrays' equality.
 Write a Java program to find a missing number in an array.
 Write a Java program to find common elements in three sorted (in non-decreasing order) arrays.
+Write a Java program to move all 0's to the end of an array.
+Maintain the relative order of the other (non-zero) array elements.
 Write a Java program to get the difference between the largest and smallest values in an array of integers.
 The array must have a length of at least 1.
 Write a Java program to compute the average value of an array of integers except the largest and smallest values.
 Write a Java program to check if the sum of all the 10's in the array is exactly 30.
 Return false if the condition does not satisfy, otherwise true.